Sign InSign Up

 Paranoid Personality Disorder Test

-Screening test for paranoid personality disorder (PPD) is typically a questionnaire that assesses an individual’s patterns of thoughts, feelings, and behaviors to determine whether they meet the diagnostic criteria for paranoid personality as outlined in the Diagn and Statistical Manual of Mental Disorders (DSM-5).
+Screening test for paranoid personality disorder is typically a questionnaire that assesses an individual’s patterns of thoughts, feelings, and behaviors to determine whether they meet the diagnostic criteria for paranoid personality as outlined in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).

-These requirements include a pervasive distrust and suspiciousness of others, a tendency to interpret motivations as abuse, and an unwillingness to confide in others.
+For a diagnosis of Paranoid Personality Disorder, the following requirements must be met: a general distrust and suspicion of others, a tendency to view motivations as abusive, and a reluctance to confide in others.

 This paranoid personality disorder test will examine your behavior to look for signs of the disorder.